zino-rs/zino/README.md

 # zino

-`zino` is a full featured web application framework for Rust which focuses on productivity and performance.
+`zino` is a full-featured web application framework for Rust which focuses on productivity and performance.

 [![Crates.io](https://img.shields.io/crates/v/zino)][zino]